Hon. G. Helen Whitener

 What advice would you give to a law student of color who aspires to be where you are now?

-Be intentional and understand that you matter, your voice matters, your presence matters within the legal field.
-Also, believe in yourself and as you move up in whatever legal area you choose, reach back and always bring forward at least one other person with you.
+Be intentional and understand that you matter, your voice matters.
+Also, believe in yourself and as you move up in whatever legal field you choose, reach back and always bring forward at least one other person with you.

 What’s one thing law schools and/or the appellate bar can do to ensure our highest courts are representative of all our communities?